marlia92/PFA-component-starter/src/component-library/content/components/forms/submit/index.md

 ---
 title: Submit
 order: 3
-overview: 'Submit is a form submission button component that renders as a `<button type="submit">` element.
-It''s specifically designed for form submissions with loading states and disabled handling.
-Choose from multiple variants, sizes, and optionally include icons.
-For general interactive buttons, use [Button](/component-library/components/elements/button) instead.'
+overview: "A submit button used to send form data.
+Supports multiple visual variants, sizes, and optional icons.
+Text can be hidden to display an icon-only button, and the button can be disabled when needed.
+For a button that links to a page see [Button](/component-library/components/elements/button/)."
 examples:
   - slugs:
       - variants